Troy Edgar: U.S. Deputy Secretary of Homeland Security (2025–present)

 On March 8, 2025, Edgar was sworn in as the ninth United States Deputy Secretary of Homeland Security by Secretary Kristi Noem.

+Nomination for U.S. Ambassador to El Salvador (2026)

+On January 29, 2026, President Donald Trump nominated Edgar to serve as United States Ambassador to El Salvador.
+His nomination was withdrawn on April 13, 2026.

 Personal life

 Edgar, his wife Betty and three sons live in Los Alamitos.
 He hosts a podcast called Ameritocracy.